 ORGANIZATIONAL ARRANGEMENT OPTIONS OPTIONS HOW WOULD THIS WORK?
 BENEFITS CHALLENGES Option 1: Program and Science Administration are managed jointly - existing organization will act at host entity Single organization would house all components of the WRMP.
 Program could be housed within a bridge organization, regulatory agency or science institution.
-Administrative efficiencyEase of coordinationEasily identifiable "home" for the Program Would require an organization with broad-ranging capacity in order to manage Option 2: Program and Science Administration are separated and managed jointly by two (or more) separate organizations Two (or more) organizations would work in coordination to manage all aspects of the WRMP.
+Administrative efficiency Ease of coordination Easily identifiable "home" for the Program Would require an organization with broad-ranging capacity in order to manage Option 2: Program and Science Administration are separated and managed jointly by two (or more) separate organizations Two (or more) organizations would work in coordination to manage all aspects of the WRMP.
 Each would be responsible for Program and Science Administration roles.
 Greater cost efficiency through leveraging core capacities of different institutions Would need high level of coordination and alignment

 In addition to the two arrangements discussed above, two organizational arrangements were discussed but are considered unlikely to move forward.
 The first organizational arrangement that was removed from consideration was creation of a new organization to manage the WRMP.
 This model includes the formation of a new non-profit or other entity to administer and house all components of the WRMP.
 It would add another organization to an already complex restoration landscape and would likely be much more expensive and time consuming than utilizing an existing host entity.
 The second organizational arrangement considered was merging the WRMP with the Bay RMP.
 While initially this idea has merit, there are several inherent challenges to merging the programs.
-First, the Bay RMP is well established with a scope of work that does not generally overlap with the program area of the WRMP and an existing decision-making body that includes the funders of the program.
-Regardless of the eventual home for the WRMP, certain topic areas (such as sediment) will be addressed by both the WRMP and the Bay RMP.
+First, the Bay RMP is well established with a scope of work that does not generally overlap with the program area of the WRMP, certain topic areas (such as sediment) will be addressed by both the WRMP and the Bay RMP.
 For this reason, close alignment with the Bay RMP is critical to the success of the WRMP.